ALLRiPPED/RPI-LightGun-Tool/README.md

           Ask what type of gun your using, & loads different menus for different guns.

-          Makes a new "emulator" in retropie (if possible), called systemname-gun. ex nes-gun
+          Makes a new "emulator" in retropie, called systemname-gun. ex nes-gun

 ## INSTALLATION